Priory Woods School & Art College Local Offer Identification of need

-- The first point of contact is the class teacher in lower school and form teachers in upper school and Post 16.
-Teachers have overall responsibility for the welfare of the children or young people in their class.
+- The first point of contact is the class teacher in Lower School and form teachers in Upper School and Post 16.
+Teachers have overall responsibility for the welfare of children or young people in their class.
 They are supported in this role by the senior leadership team and health and social care professionals.

 - Class teachers are supported in the classroom by teaching assistants.

 - Care assistants are employed to look after the personal needs of some pupils.

 - Parents are encouraged to support their child’s learning at home.
 Ideas for activities to support work in school are regularly sent home.